 “ I can’t see them when I tell them I need space!”

 Telling someone “I need space” is not as simple as simply typing out those words.
 It has to be more nuanced so that your message is communicated with absolute clarity and you don’t leave any room for miscommunication.
-So, without further ado, here are some ways to send the “I need space” text message without sounding like the evil brother of cupid:
+Do you need space just because you want to get some work done, or are you trying to tell someone you need space after they hurt you?
+The message and the intent has to be conveyed clearly.
+To help you do just that, here are some things to keep in mind to send the “I need space” text message without sounding like the evil brother of cupid:

 1. Simple and direct

 “I need space” text message meaning can be open to interpretation if not written well.
 So, be direct and embrace the beauty of simplicity.
 Here’s an example: